ksurana21/revpref/README.md

 **Nonparametric tests**

-First, we check whether or not the data violate the rationality axioms.
+First, we check whether the data violate the rationality axioms.
 We begin with GARP.

 ``` r